Avoiding bad steps in Frank Wolfe variants: Conclusions

 \section{Conclusions}

 FW variants rely on the choice of good feasible descent directions, for which there needs to be a trade-off between slope and maximal stepsize.
 To address this issue we proposed the SSC procedure, which allowed us to prove bad step free convergence rates under an angle condition for the directions selected by the method.
+Preliminary numerical experiments also support the soundness of this approach.

 Future research directions include employing our framework to design and analyze other projection free first order methods, investigating active set identification properties of FW variants with the SSC, generalizing our framework to constrained stochastic optimization, as well as applications for the solution of real-world data science problems.